BetoNajera9/studio-ghibli/README.md

 ## 📦 Deployment

-The API is currently hosted at [](), where it's serving requests around the clock.
+The API is currently hosted in [railway](https://studio-ghibli-production.up.railway.app/api), where it's serving requests around the clock.
 As the sole architect and developer, I've ensured that the deployment process is streamlined and the service is robust and user-friendly.

 ### Deployment Features: